 Failure to Quit

 Biological, psychological, behavioral, and cultural factors all play a role in nicotine addiction, making smoking one of the hardest addictions to beat.
-About half of people who quit return to smoking.
+About one half of people who quit return to smoking.
 Even after years of not smoking, some ex-smokers still have occasional cravings for cigarettes.

 In addition to depression, there are three other major reasons why people have a hard time quitting: